 After leaving her Nebraska country home for the big city of Des Moines, Kate attended Drake University.
 Graduating in 2006 with a lengthy list of Bachelor's Degree majors and minors she stuck around and started her career at REL Productions.
 As a Production

-Kate has also been active in AIGA, the professional association for design, for 8 years and is currently the president of the Iowa Chapter.
+Kate has also been active in AIGA, the professional association for design, for 8 years and has just concluded a 4 year term as the president of the Iowa Chapter.

 Section: Why Design -